Mac M2 Sonoma setup

 pipx

-I'm trying out pipx for installing standalone python-language commands outside of project-level virtual environments.
+pipx is great for installing standalone python-language commands outside of project-level virtual environments.

 Install some globally useful packages: